Joeystaten11/CSC301Fall2018/Unit3/Day4Lab.md

 1. Write a SQL query to list each continent (Africa, North America, etc) in upper case, and show each region within that continent, and then count how many countries are in that region.
 Sort these in alphabetical order by continent and then by count.
 Hint: here is a screenshot of the results we want.
 Remember that \`Continent\` is an enum data type column.
 The sort order of an enum column is pre-specified in the table structure.
 If the order is not coming out how you want, remember that the screenshot below shows CAPITALIZED Continent names.
 How can capitalization change the "order by" clause?
 ![q1](https://github.com/megansquire/CSC301Fall2018/blob/master/images/day4lab.0.png)

-2. Construct a SQL query to find countries that have a country code that is the same as the first three letters of a country's name.
+2. Construct a SQL query to list countries that have a country code that is the same as the first three letters of a country's name.
 For example, AFG = Afghanistan, and ALB = Albania.
 Hint: there are 76 results - only 76 countries have an abbreviation that is the SAME as the first three letters of its name.
+In your result, list the country name and the code.

 3. Construct a SQL query that will list the countries from largest to smallest by land area.
 Print them so that the answer looks like the result below, in a single column.
 Your result will have 239 rows, one for each country.